For our visitors

 Some folks choose to turn their vacation into a walking holiday.
 The island is (roughly) five miles by three miles, and its paved and dirt roads are well-suited for nice walks.
 There are several miles of walkable beaches, and endless small roads and paths throughout our wooded island.

-There is no grocery store on Daufuskie.
-Island residents and visitors must bring their groceries with them on the boat OR purchase them through Cyber Valet Grocery, a Hilton Head-based shopping service which will deliver your groceries to your departure dock.
+There is no traditional grocery store on Daufuskie.
+Island residents and visitors must bring their groceries with them on the boat OR get help from a service that delivers groceries to your departure dock:

-Freeport Marina's General Store has an arrangement with ABC Liquor, and those items are located in a cabin near the store.
-Also, Wine and Woodworks (located next to Freeport Marina) carries some nice wines, as does the Bloody Point Light House and Silver Dew Winery.
-Also, you can buy premium regular and spiced rum at the Daufuskie Island Rum Company on Haig Point Road.
+Also, Wine and Woodworks (located next to Freeport Marina) carries some nice wines, as does the Bloody Point Lighthouse and Silver Dew Winery.
+You can buy premium regular and spiced rum, bourbon, and vodka at the Daufuskie Island Rum Company on Haig Point Road.

 Most Saturdays, fresh shrimp and produce can be found at a stand located on Haig Point Road near the intersection of Church Road from about 11:00 am – 2:00 pm.

-Tips for Bringing Groceries: You can minimize space and weight by using freezer packs and frozen food instead of bags of ice, and by drinking tap water (it's very safe here!) instead of bringing bottled water.
+Tips for Bringing Groceries: You can minimize space and weight by using dry ice, freezer packs, and/or and frozen food instead of bags of ice, and by drinking tap water (it’s very safe here!) instead of bringing bottled water.
 (This is also good for Daufuskie as we currently have no island-wide recycling program.)

 Tip: Each restaurant has outdoor seating if you want your canine member of the family to accompany you.

 There is also the wonderful School Grounds Coffee Shop, located at 203 School Road in the former Mary Field School, and there are usually home made cookies and muffins in the morning.